| Drugs: page 1

 A Definition of Drugs: Any mind or mood altering substance.
 Including, but not limited to, caffeine, alcohol, sugar, chocolate, marijuana, nicotine, kava kava, methamphetamine, heroin, cocaine, ayahuasca, ecstasy, and all the various uppers and downers.

 Close this window to return to the page you were on. [ top ] Why do most teens ignore their parents when it comes to drugs?
-The bottom line is disrespect*.
-A truth delivered from hypocrisy doesn't sink in the way it does when it's lived from.
+Most teens have not been taught how to create joy through a single sit-down conversation—because their parents have stopped studying communication.
+Most teens are bored; they are not being challenged.
+The vast majority are not in open, honest, and spontaneous communication with their parents; virtually all teens are hiding one or more significant thoughts from their parents.** There are few, if any, moments of joyous love within the family.
+A teen experiences the hypocrisy of adults including their own parents.
+I.e. Most parents hide their own childhood perpetrations from their teen, ergo, a teen starts out trying to be as good as they believe their parents were but fail, and so they mirror the integrity of their parents (they become as honest with their parents as their parents are with each other and others).
+This causes disrespect.*** A truth delivered from hypocrisy doesn't sink in the way it does when it's lived from.
 A truth delivered from experience takes hold.
-A parent tells you, "Don't touch the stove.
+For example: A parent tells you, "Don't touch the stove.
 It's hot."
 They say they have learned this.
 They know this.
-They communicate it from their experience instead of from their mind.
+They communicate it from their experience instead of from their mind or what another told them.
 There is no doubt in their mind.
 It's a truth that's lived from.
 They don't say, "Some fire is hot and other fires are not hot.
 They don't say, "It's just hot for children."
-You don't see them taking tokes of fire at parties.
-A parent might take you carefully into their arms, and, ensuring they have control of your arm, bring your fingers close enough to the heat so that you start to pull away.
-This teaching technique anchors the verbal warning with an experience.
-When a person unconsciously addicted to lying tells you, "Don't lie, don't cheat, don't steal, don't badmouth, Just say no, etc." it just doesn't sink in.
+You don't see adults taking tokes of fire at parties.
+A conscious parent might take you carefully into their arms, and, ensuring they have control of your arm, bring your fingers close enough to the stove-top flame so that you start to pull away.
+This "Discovery Learning" teaching technique anchors the verbal warning with an experience.
+When a parent who is unconsciously addicted to lying tells you, "Don't lie, don't cheat, don't steal, don't badmouth, just say no, etc." it just doesn't sink in.
 It doesn't compute.
 The truth of what they say doesn't get gotten.
 It's there as a memory, waiting to be learned from experience.

-What most parents are unaware of is that they have lost some of your respect.
+Most parents are unaware that they have lost some of your respect.
 Not love mind you, just some respect.
 And, here's the biggie.
 No matter what anyone tells you, you are right.
-Most parents (99%) have settled into mediocrity, yet they tell you to go for it.
+Most parents (99%) have settled into mediocrity, yet they tell you to "go for it;" they make you feel inadequate when you get poor grades.